A first-time DUI in Las Vegas Nevada without serious injuries is a misdemeanor carrying five main penalties:

 2.1.
 Driver’s License

-The DMV imposes a 185-day driver’s license revocation on people arrested for a first-time DUI.10
+The DMV imposes a 185-day driver’s license revocation on people arrested for first-time drunk driving.10

-Note that commercial drivers arrested for DUI face a one (1) year revocation of their commercial driver’s licenses (CDL).
-It does not matter if they were driving a personal vehicle at the time of the DUI arrest.
+Note that commercial drivers arrested for driving under the influence face a one (1) year revocation of their commercial driver’s licenses (CDL).
+It does not matter if they were driving a personal vehicle at the time of the drunk driving arrest.
 Also, note the revocation will last three (3) years if the driver was transporting hazardous materials 11

 People whose license get revoked on a DUI first will have to pay the following fees to get the license back:12